4d/4d-for-ios/docs/FAQ.md

     **Can I create an Android app?**
 </summary>

 4D for Android is currently under development.
-A beta version is available under 4D v19 beta.
+A preview version is available starting with 4D v19.

 </details>
 <details>